rl-institut/multi-vector-simulator/docs/model/simulation_outputs.rst

 .. include:: outputs/costs_total.inc

-The Net present cost (NPC) is the present value of all the costs associated with installation, operation, maintenance and replacement of energy technologies comprising the sector-coupled system over the project lifetime, minus the present value of all the revenues that it earns over the project lifetime.
+The Net present costs (NPC) is the present value of all the costs associated with installation, operation, maintenance and replacement of energy technologies comprising the sector-coupled system over the project lifetime, minus the present value of all the revenues that it earns over the project lifetime.
 The capital recovery factor (CRF) is used to calculate the present value of the cash flows.